AshampooSystems/boden/docs/docs/reference/ui/window.md

 * **[Property](../foundation/property.md)<[String](../foundation/string.md)\> title**

-	The title of the Window.
+	The title of the window.

 	On Android this will be reflected in the Activities Toolbar.